 How can enterprises benefit from implementation software?

 Maintain new client contracts.
 Maintaining relationships with your customers is easy when you make it easy for them to rely on you.
-A client visibility feature is an important part of enterprise implementation software and can help your clients figure out what to do next in the implementation process when your team is unavailable.
+A client visibility feature is an important part of enterprise implementation software.
+It can help your clients figure out what to do next in the implementation process when your team is unavailable.
 As you help your clients feel empowered and cared for during implementation, you will have a much better chance of retaining them.